 Theo had seen bleak times before, but this merciless act replaying on every news channel filled him with a sort of heavy-laden despair.
 He couldn’t quite wrap his head around his feelings, but something made him feel culpable.
 The entire country was to blame!
 Mr. Floyd’s death had been a purposefully cruel act; a white man purporting to serve their shared country, a man in uniform, for God’s sake, kneeling on his neck until he died of asphyxiation.
 What profound pain that man’s mother must be feeling.
 Her son had cried out for her with his dying breath.

 Theo turned off the television and went to bed.
-He lay awake for some time trying to comprehend the level of intolerance necessary to murder an unarmed man over a counterfeit bill.
+He lay awake for some time, trying to comprehend the level of intolerance necessary to murder an unarmed man over a counterfeit bill.
 The only solace he found was in his inability to understand such hatred.

 Twenty-Five